itsbrianhughes/edi-compliance-rules-engine/README.md

 - 🚀 Pre-transmission quality gates in integration pipelines
 - 🛠️ Development and debugging of EDI documents

+## Why this exists (real-world onboarding)

+Many teams think “we’re compliant” because their EDI passes basic validation.

+Retailers disagree.

+This project simulates the reality that causes rejections and chargebacks:
+- mandatory references
+- conditional segments
+- code list enforcement
+- cross-field consistency checks

+It’s built to demonstrate how production onboarding teams actually evaluate documents.

+## What this demonstrates in a Solutions Engineer interview

+- Requirements thinking (“what does the customer *actually* need to pass?”)
+- Explaining constraints to non-technical stakeholders
+- Turning rules into testable checks
+- Producing customer-friendly outputs (reports + next actions)

 ## Features

 ### Core Capabilities